Amazon rainforest: Sahara Desert dust windblown to the Amazon

-CALIPSO uses a laser range finder to scan the Earth's atmosphere for the vertical distribution of dust and other aerosols.
-CALIPSO regularly tracks the Sahara-Amazon dust plume.
+CALIPSO uses a laser range finder to scan the Earth's atmosphere for the vertical distribution of dust and other aerosols. and regularly tracks the Sahara-Amazon dust plume.
 CALIPSO has measured variations in the dust amounts transported – an 86 percent drop between the highest amount of dust transported in 2007 and the lowest in 2011.

-A possibility causing the variation is the Sahel, a strip of semi-arid land on the southern border of the Sahara.
-When rain amounts in the Sahel are higher, the volume of dust is lower.
-The higher rainfall could make more vegetation grow in the Sahel, leaving less sand exposed to winds to blow away.
+This is possibly caused by rainfall variations in the Sahel, a strip of semi-arid land on the southern border of the Sahara.

 Amazon phosphorus also comes as smoke due to biomass burning in Africa.